mananupd2590/snap-finance-analytics/TASK-1/README.md

 ## What do we see from this chart?

+### There is some seasonality around the Jan-Feb time indicating end of holiday season or business slowdown for the stores.

 ### The Funnel is Leaky
 - There is a clear **funnel drop-off** between each stage.
 - Only around **50% of applicants get approved**.
 This might be a bummer at first sight but this might not be as bad as it looks.
 It might show that the company is aware of its risk-rewward ratio.